 Roughly two- thirds of all Tsakhur live in northern Azerbaijan.
 There, they enjoy a mild climate, fertile soil, and good communications.
 The remaining group live in the southwestern part of Daghestan, a harsh, mountainous area with limited communications.
 The Tsakhur call themselves Iiqhy, but are generally known by the name of their largest village, Tsakhur.
-From 1979 to 1989, their population grew by 48.8%.

 Originally, the Tsakhur lived in Daghestan, but during the thirteenth century, some of them moved north into Azerbaijan.
 Throughout the years, they have fought for independence from the Turks and Persians.
 In the beginning of the nineteenth century, they looked to Russia for help and became part of the Russian Empire.
 In the middle of the nineteenth century, the Tsakhur in Daghestan were exiled to Azerbaijan, but returned to their homeland nine years later.
 However, others chose to remain in Azerbaijan.

 Traditionally, the Tsakhur were farmers, growing maize, barleycorn, wheat, rice, and millet.
 They also raised cattle, sheep, and domestic fowl.
 Their income was supplemented through gardening, producing silk, and growing tobacco.
 In Soviet times, the economy continued to develop, due to new technology.

 The traditional Tsakhur diet consisted of meat, milk products, and grain, supplemented by fruits and vegetables.
 Alcoholic drinks and tea were added in the beginning of the twentieth century.
 Today, many traditional dishes are still prepared, and techniques for preserving fruits and vegetables and for making jams and pickles have improved.